 # 1. Subscribe the org to the extension (billing/enable gate).

-limacharlie extension subscribe --name ext-cloud-inventory --oid $OID
+limacharlie extension subscribe --name ext-cloud-security --oid $OID

 # 2. Store the collector credential as a secret (hive set reads